elastic/ecs/.github/ISSUE_TEMPLATE/schema-changes-additions.md

 ---
-name: "Schema Changes and Additions"
+name: "Minor Schema Changes and Additions"
-about: "Changes or additions to ECS."
+about: "Minor changes or additions to ECS."
 labels: "enhancement"

 ---
 <!--
 Please first search existing issues for the changes you are requesting; it may already exist as an open issue.

+Substantial schema changes or additions should follow the RFC process: https://github.com/elastic/ecs/blob/master/rfcs/README.md

 Please fill in the following sections describing your proposed changes: -->